eleda77/eleda77.github.io/docs/vocab_list.md

 **aspergill** - a short-handled device with a globe containing a sponge; used for sprinkling holy water

+**aspic** - a savory jelly made with meat stock, set in a mold and used to contain pieces of meat, seafood, or eggs (yummy)

 **atlatl** - wooden implement used to throw a spear or similar weapon at a greater speed or distance

 **aurochs** - a large, black European wild ox, extinct